 Mesa Airlines Note: This column will review Mesa's independent operations at Albuquerque and all other cities in New Mexico except for Farmington.
 As Mesa had quite an active life growing up in Farmington, a separate column will cover that operation entitled "Mesa Airlines - Farmington New Mexico".
-Mesa has also become a feeder affiliate for several major carriers and a third column will address this phase under the "Current major and regional airlines" link.
-Mesa Airlines began as "Mesa Air Shuttle" on October 12, 1980 and was founded by JB Aviation, the fixed base operator at the Four Corners Regional Airport in Farmington, New Mexico.
+Mesa has also become a feeder affiliate for several major carriers and a third column will address this phase under the "Major and Regional airlines" link.
+Mesa Airlines began as Mesa Aviation on October 12, 1980 and was founded by JB Aviation, the fixed base operator at the Four Corners Regional Airport in Farmington, New Mexico.
 The inaugural route was from Farmington to Albuquerque using a five seat Piper Saratoga aircraft which was later upgraded to a nine-seat Piper Navajo.
+The name was soon changed to Mesa Air Shuttle by 1981.
 In 1982 the company was sold to Larry Risley, an aircraft mechanic at the Farmington airport.
 Risley and his wife Janie saw that Frontier Airlines, the grandfather carrier of Farmington, was cutting back on their service as they were converting to an all-jet aircraft fleet and the Farmington airport could not economically handle jets.
 The Risley's grew the airline introducing 14-seat Beechcraft 99 aircraft in 1983 in which many were flown over the next several years.
 In early 1984 new routes were started from Albuquerque to Roswell, Hobbs, and Lubbock, Texas and over the next couple years the company quickly expanded to many other cities throughout New Mexico and southern Colorado, several of which were subsidized by the federal government in a program known as Essential Air Service, or EAS.
 The service to Lubbock was switched to Midland/Odessa, Texas in late 1984 but then ended in early 1986.
+The company name was changed two more times to Mesa Air in 1983 and finally to Mesa Airlines in 1985.